 But just because the deal sounds rad doesn't mean people should get too excited about it, Sweeney told Radio Sputnik's Loud & Clear on Tuesday.

-"For the workers at Amazon it's a great victory… it means hundred of thousands of workers are going to get raises," Sweeney told hosts Brian Becker and Walter Smolarek.
+"For the workers at Amazon, it's a great victory… it means hundreds of thousands of workers are going to get raises," Sweeney told hosts Brian Becker and Walter Smolarek.
 "But fundamentally, without collective bargaining, it's still the employer having unilateral control."

 "The working conditions, the very time pressure that all the workers have faced, the constant surveillance that they're under to meet targets to move the products will continue," the union leader said, before stressing that workers should unionize if they want to see real change in the workplace.